Health Information Management

 The programs offered in health information management are excellent choices for immediate post-high school education, re-entry into the workforce or even a mid-life career change alternative.
 Graduates of our programs work in a variety of settings, including hospitals, long-term care facilities, physician offices, home health agencies, insurance companies, and even government agencies.

-Our degree program is also now offered as a completely online program, in addition to the traditional in-class offering.
-You now have the ability to select the format (in-class or online) for each individual course you take on a term-by-term basis.
+Our degree program is offered as a completely online program.
+Students may select their preferred format (in-class or online) for individual courses taken each term.
 With even more control and flexibility, you can choose how you earn your degree!

 This area of study might be for you if: